bepriyansh/mailhub/README.md

 ## Start

-- First you need to start Docker or Docker Desktop whatever you're using
+- First, you need to start Docker or Docker Desktop, whatever you're using.
-- Then start the project by running the given command in project directory
+- Then start the project by running the given command in the project directory:

 ```bash
 npm start
 ```

 ## Architecture

-This project utilizes a microservice architecture to handle email sending.
+This project utilizes a custom message queue system built with SOLID principles to handle email sending.
 The primary components are:

 1. **Next.js**:
     - Handles user authentication.